John's

 before taking a PMP position with Chevron

-Curt and Ed DelaPena.
-Two of Wafra's last smokers Curt (Clovis) Haddock with wife Elly
+Curt and Ed delaPena.
+Two of Wafra's last smokers Curt (Clovis) Haddock with wife Ely

 Jeff Longphee